Product

 7 min read

 Finding a laptop with a built-in CD or DVD drive in 2026 is like searching for a needle in a haystack.
 Most manufacturers stopped including them years ago to make laptops thinner and lighter.
-If you need to read discs regularly, your best bet is the Dell Inspiron 15 5000 for its balance of specs and availability.
+If you need to read discs regularly, your best bet is the HP 17.3-inch laptop, the only model still sold new with a built-in DVD writer, though most people are better off pairing a modern laptop with a cheap external USB drive.
 This list is for anyone who still works with optical media, whether it's old software, archived data, or physical media collections.

 At a Glance